 No contemporary evidence directly identifies the mother of Margaret, countess of Flanders and Hainault, but indirect evidence identifies her as Marie, daughter of the count of Troyes and Champagne.

 A charter of July 1246 named Margaret as the daughter of count Baldwin of Flanders, confirming donations he made in 1195.
 This relationship is confirmed via her sister.
-A papal bull of 1216 and charters of 1232 and 1245 identified Margaret, countess of Flanders, as the sister and successor of Johanna, countess of Flanders and Hainaut.
+A papal bull of 1216 and charters of 1232 and 1245 identified Margaret as the sister and successor of Johanna, countess of Flanders and Hainaut.
 Margaret confirmed donations made by Johanna.
 Johanna confirmed these same donations by her father, Baldwin, count of Flanders and Hainaut.

 That’s twenty-six generations down, only two to go!